gregcar/FoodFinderYYC-parse/readme.md

 Development
 ---
 1. There are 2 main branches: `master` and `dev`, create additional branches as necessary
-1. All features should have a corresponding set of unit tests located under `/spec`
+1. All features should have a corresponding set of unit tests located under `/cloud/spec`
+1. Separate out functionality into its own testable library, cloud code would simply be using these libraries
 1. Run `npm test` after implementation, this would run the Jasmine unit tests

 Deployment